 Push Notification Structure – Basic and Rich Push

-There are two types of push notifications based on the type of bells and whistles they can include.
+There are two types of push notifications based on the type of information they can include.

 The basic structure of a push notification consists of:

-2. Text description.
-The Text can be up to 240 characters long, which is a little less than a post on Twitter.
+2. Text description: The text can be up to 240 characters, which is slightly shorter than a Twitter post.

-4. URL.
-The URL is your website address (which can be a link to a Facebook page).
+4. URL: This is the address of your website (which can also link to a Facebook page).

-Rich push notifications can also include big images, from 360х240 px, and extra buttons.
-You can also include UTM tags for the buttons to track clicks.
+Rich push notifications can also include large images, from 360×240 pixels, and additional buttons.
+You can also enable UTM tags for buttons to track clicks.

 Push notifications on desktop and mobile devices

-Web notifications come up on both desktop (laptops, PCs) and mobile devices (tablets, smartphones).
+Web notifications appear on both desktops (laptops, PCs) and mobile devices (tablets, smartphones).
 Here is an example of what a push notification from a website looks like on a PC:

-And let’s look at the notification on a smartphone:
+Now let’s take a look at the notification on your smartphone:

 Browser push notifications look different depending on the operating system.
-For example, a web push sent to a device running Windows 10 will look different from, say, one sent to a device running Windows 7.
+For example, a push notification sent to a Windows 10 device will look different from, say, a push notification sent to a Windows 7 device.

 Browsers: Chrome, Opera, Firefox, Safari

-Here are some examples of notifications in popular browsers:
+Here are a few examples of notifications in popular browsers:

 Chrome (Windows 10)